rtm/upward/doc/design.md

     document.body.appendChild(T(app.name));
     app.name = "Newname";

+HTML elements created via `E()` have available to them prototype methods for basic operations:

+* `is`, to set attributes, classes and styles
+* `has`, to set children
+* `does`, to set event handlers
+* `sets`, to bind element values

-HTML elements created via `E()` have available to them prototype methods to add attributes, children, event handlers, and value bindings, called `is`, `has`, `does`, and `sets`.
-This structure allows the setters to be upward-aware, so that changes to attributes, children etc. result in automatic updating of the DOM element.
+All these setters are upward-aware, so that changes to attributes, children etc. result in automatic updating of the DOM element.
 A common pattern in Upward is

     dom = E('div') .
       has(children) .
       is({ class: { list: true } }) .
       does({ click: handler });

-In a minor nod to convenience, the `E()` API supports in-line IDs and classes in the form `E('div#id.class')`, which is equivalent to `E('div') . is({ id: 'id' class: { class: true } })`.
+In a gratuitous nod to convenience, the `E()` API supports in-line IDs and classes in the form `E('div#id.class')`, which is equivalent to `E('div') . is({ id: 'id' class: { class: true } })`.

 ### Specifying attributes

-Attributes, including classes, styles, and data attributes, are set using the `.is()` method on the `HTMLElement` prototype, also made available as the default export from `src/Upw/Att'.
+Attributes, including classes, styles, and data attributes, are set using the `.is()` method on the `HTMLElement` prototype, also made available as the default export from `'src/Upw/Att'`.
 The attributes are specified as a hash of attribute name/value pairs.

-Styles, classes, and dataset attributes are specified as sub-hashes.
-The style sub-hash uses camelCased style property keys specifying the property values, fully upward-aware.
-The class sub-hash uses camelCased class names with boolean values.
-The dataset sub-hash uses camelCased data attribute names specifying the attribute value.
+Styles, classes, and data attributes are specified as sub-hashes:

+* The `style` sub-hash uses camelCased style property keys specifying the property values, fully upward-aware.
+* The `class` sub-hash uses camelCased class names with boolean values (`true` to turn on that class).
+This design facilitates easily adding and removing classes by simply specifying and modifying boolean-valued properties.
+* The `dataset` sub-hash uses camelCased data attribute names specifying the attribute value.

 ### Binding to DOM element values